Unit tests, take the wheel

 TL;DR

-While Test Driven Development (TDD) gets a lot of flak these days, writing test as you go, instead of after the fact can make your code more readable and make sure your APIs are well-thought-out.
+While Test Driven Development (TDD) gets some flak these days, writing test as you go, instead of after the fact can make sure your code’s API is well-thought out.

 The problem

-We’ve all been there, during standup, somebody says something like: “I’m almost done with this ticket, I just need to write the tests”.
+We’ve all been there, during standup, one of your colleagues says something like: “I’m almost done with this ticket, I just need to write the tests”.

-• It’s rare, but sometimes the temptation is just too strong for a junior dev.
+• When you know how it works under the hood, the temptation is just too strong.
 These inevitably break when the implementation changes.

 • They are brittle